Encryption

 - Passwords — Developer account passwords are hashed with bcrypt before storage.
 Raw passwords are never logged or persisted.

-- Session tokens — Generated using CSPRNG and stored as hashes with a 24-hour TTL.
+- Session tokens — Generated using a CSPRNG and stored as hashes with a short TTL.

-- Application secrets — API signing secrets and third-party credentials are stored in a managed secrets service with automatic rotation and short-lived caching.
+- Application secrets — Internal service credentials are stored in a managed secrets service with automatic rotation.

 Next Steps